MangelSB/MangelSB/README.md

 - 👀 I’m interested in develop my knowledge in Software development
 - 🌱 I’m currently learning Web developtment
 - 💞️ I’m looking to collaborate on Python investigation 🐍
-- 📫 How to reach me in my twitter @MishelAncel
+- 📫 You can contact me in my X account @MishelAncel

 <!---
 MangelSB/MangelSB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.